Praise God in his sanctuary.

 But this I know: Grace upon grace, God is with us still.
 This, my friends, is church.

 Are you journeying through the Psalms with us this summer?
-If you haven’t signed up yet, it’s not too late!
-Join us in one of two ways:
+If you haven’t started yet, it’s not too late!
+Join us.